jwilsh/Auto_Village_Motors/README.md

 MODIFY COLUMN ID TEXT FIRST;
 ```

-# 4.0 Analyse
+# 4.0 Analyze

-### 4.1 Answering Busniess Questions
+### 4.1 Answering Business Questions

-Using the cleaned and transformed data, we will now answer the busniess questions asked by the company owner.
+Using the cleaned and transformed data, we will now answer the business questions asked by the company owner.

 - How many cars will be available in 2023?